afiqasyrf/Brain-Tumor-Detection-AIPM-GROUP-H/PMP-PLAN/Z-COMPANY_ORGANIZATION.md

 **NUR AFIQAH BINTI ANUAR**

 Responsibility:
-1. Report directly to CEO on any project progress and status
+1. Report any project progress and status immediately to the CEO.
-2. Identify risks and threat that might be happened in the company
+2. Identify potential hazards and threats to the company.
-3. Aids CEO in attending public events and meet more people on the community
+3. Helps the CEO attend public events and network with more individuals in the neighbourhood
-4. Maintain public relations with other members of the company
+4. Keep the company's other members in the public eye.

 <br>